🍂 Fellpflege im Herbst – Achtsamkeit für Hund und Natur

 ❓Should dogs be bathed in autumn?

 Only if necessary.
-Frequent bathing compromises the skin's protective barrier.
+Frequent bathing attacks the skin's protective barrier.
 Rinsing with water is usually sufficient.

 ❓How do I dry my dog after a walk?